ibm-cloud-docs/power-iaas/ordering-direct-link.md

     Screen shot of Direct Link 2.0 Connect
     ```

     The **{{site.data.keyword.powerSys_notm}} network** autonomous system number (ASN) is the same as your Border Gateway Protocol (BGP) ASN.
-The IBM Cloud network team generates the **IBM Cloud ASN** and adds it to the IBM Cloud support ticket.
+The IBM Cloud network team generates the **IBM Cloud ASN** and adds it to the IBM Cloud support case.
 The IBM Cloud network team also generates the IP addresses.
 Your private network name is your Power Systems Virtual Server private network subnet name.
     {: note}

 The {{site.data.keyword.powerSys_notm}} support case is closed when the Direct Link Connect connection is configured to communicate with your Power Systems Virtual Server instance.